leanprover-community/lt2021/index.md

 and some open discussion/planning sessions.
 We will also have social time on [wonder.me](https://www.wonder.me/) before and after the sessions.

-More detailed scheduling information will appear in the following weeks.

 With the speakers' permission, talks will be recorded and posted to the [leanprover community YouTube channel](https://www.youtube.com/channel/UCWe5B7Ikr0AI9727doEUxPg).